DEusername/CS374_Assign3/README.md

 Provides an overview of what the program does when ran, as well as an overview of what each file does.

-### COMPILATION.md
+### USER.md

-Contains the instructions for compiling this program using gcc
+Contains the instructions for compiling and running this program using gcc

 ### functions.h Entails